-- (1) A neighborhood meeting pursuant to UDC Section 3.2.2. that provides notice to all property owners within 300 feet of the subject property and the neighborhood association within which the subject property is located.
-A written summary of the meeting must be included with the SMD Application submittal. - (2) Review by the City Design Professional and recommendation to the PDSD Director. - (3) Review by the Plans Review Subcommittee ("PRS") of the Tucson-Pima County Historic Commission ("TPCHC"), if applicable, and recommendation to the PDSD Director. - (4) Review by the SMD Design Review Board ("DRB") and recommendation to the PDSD Director.
+- (1) A neighborhood meeting pursuant to UDC Section 3.2.2. that provides notice to all property owners within 400 feet of the subject property and all neighborhood associations within one-quarter mile.
+A written summary of the meeting must be included with the SMD Application submittal. - (2) Review by the City Design Professional and recommendation to the PDSD Director. - (3) Review by the Plans Review Subcommittee ("PRS") of the Tucson-Pima County Historic Commission ("TPCHC"), if applicable, and recommendation to the PDSD Director.

-(5) Decision by the PDSD Director pursuant to Subsection II.D.7 below.
+- (4) Review by the SMD Design Review Board ("DRB") and recommendation to the PDSD Director. - (5) Decision by the PDSD Director pursuant to Subsection II.D.7 below. - c.

-c.
 Minor Development Exemption